 You Won't Have Much Space

-You'll also have to think about how many clothes you'll bring.
+You'll also need to consider how much clothing to bring.
 Even if you tend to pack light, winter clothes can be bulky and take up a lot of space.
-This is why some digital nomads leave their seasonal items with family members or a storage facility.
-Unless you want to be coat-free during winter, you'll also have to plan a similar arrangement for yourself.
+This is why some digital nomads leave their seasonal items with family members or put them in a storage facility.

 Van Life Isn't As Free As You Think